digitallawyer/openlegaldictionary/_definitions/ermine.md

 ---
 title: Ermine
 permalink: "/definitions/ermine.html"
-body: By metonymy, this term ls used to describe the ofiice or functions of a judge, whose state robe, lined with ermine, is emblematical of purity and honor without stain, webster
+body: By metonymy, this term is used to describe the ofiice or functions of a judge, whose state robe, lined with ermine, is emblematical of purity and honor without stain, webster
 published_at: '2018-07-07'